 Supreme Court: Packaging of food, drugs, and cosmetics must contain a red dot (non-vegetarian origin) or green dot (vegetarian origin) so as to indicate the origin of the product.

 Supreme Court: Strict implementation of the prohibition of cattle smuggling across the border for Gadhimai animal sacrifice in Nepal.
 Also, several welfare recommendations shall be adopted.

 Everyone has a right to life.
-We, humans, are entitled to much more than that, we have the right to a dignified life rather than just bare survival and numerous other rights.
-When deprived of these rights, we revolt, we protest.
-But unlike us, animals cannot claim a judicial remedy to the rights they are entitled to.
-They are voiceless and concerns about animal cruelty are not being listened to.
-They are enslaved, beaten, and are used for entertainment in circuses, zoos, animal fighting, movies, etc. its high time we need to realize that mere survival does not ensure a life.
-Animals being sentient creatures can perceive or feel things and deserve our respect and protection.
+We, humans, are entitled to much more than that; we have the right to a dignified life rather than just bare survival and numerous other rights.
+When deprived of these rights, we revolt; we protest.
+But unlike us, animals cannot claim a judicial remedy to the rights they are entitled to; they are voiceless, and concerns about animal cruelty are not being listened to.
+They are enslaved, beaten, and are used for entertainment in circuses, zoos, animal fighting, movies, etc. it's high time we need to realize that mere survival does not ensure a life.
+Animals being sentient creatures, can perceive or feel things and deserve our respect and protection.
 It’s not necessary to buy animal products or to participate in activities that increase animal cruelty.

-As you read this, another innocent animal is being abused and we are not even a point yet where cruelty to animals is being reported, investigated, prosecuted, or punished in ways that match the seriousness of the crime.
+As you read this, another innocent animal is being abused, and we are not even at a point yet where cruelty to animals is being reported, investigated, prosecuted, or punished in ways that match the seriousness of the crime.
 If you are aware of any situation of animal abuse or neglect, or you ever witness any such instance, you must call animal control or local law enforcement.